OneOfOne/vscode-save-runner/README.md

 * Preprocess the document and save the processed results.
 * Pipe the document to multiple preprocessors.
+* Use a temp file for before-save commands that doesn't support pipes.
 * Regex pattern matching for files that trigger commands running.
 * Sync and async support for after save commands.